kayantchian/PyTr0j4n/README.md

 4. You can use pyarmor or pyinstaller to package the trojan to an `.EXE` file if you prefer.

-5. Now, send `trojan.py (.EXE)` to the victim and use `ìinterface.py` or any other (like netcat) to receive the reverse connection from the victim.
+5. Now, send `trojan.py` (.EXE) to the victim and use `interface.py` or any other (like netcat) to receive the reverse connection from the victim.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>